adamsilver/maintainablecss.com-jekyll/_chapters/02-semantics.md

 But this mixes concerns and removes the benefit of being able to cache CSS.
 Also, isn't `.red` a repeat of the exact same abstraction that CSS gives us for free with `color: red`?

-## 6. Because they provide hooks for automated tests too
+## 6. Because they provide hooks for automated tests

-Automated functional tests work by searching for and interacting with elements.
+Automated functional tests work by searching for, and interacting with elements.
 This may include:

 1. clicking a link;
 2. finding a text box;